xjseabrum/nlp-files/README.md

 assignment 1 part 2 is referred to in footnote 1 of the pdf file I submitted.

 # Class Description and Syllabus
 The class (which I took under Jim Martin at CU Boulder in Fall 2021) went over many topics of how NLP has progressed and evolved into where it is now.
-The topics that were covered in the class were: Logistic Regression, Naive Bayes, Vector semantics, RNNs and Transformers, Machine Translation, and Constituency/Dependency parsing.
+The topics that were covered in the class were: Logistic Regression, Naive Bayes, Vector semantics, RNNs and Transformers, Machine Translation, Named Entity Recognition (NER), and Constituency/Dependency parsing.
 The full list of the topics covered can be found here: [Class_Syllabus_Schedule_NLP.PNG](https://github.com/xjseabrum/nlp-files/blob/main/Class_Syllabus_Schedule_NLP.PNG)

 # Files
 :-=